NASA TechRise Student Challenge

 A total of 57 winning teams will each receive $1,500 to build their experiment, a 3D-printed flight box in which to build it, and an assigned spot to test their experiment on a NASA-sponsored suborbital flight.
 The winning teams will also have access to technical support and office hours with Future Engineers experts when building their experiments

 Airport Cooperative Research Program University Design Competition for Addressing Airport Needs

 The Competition challenges both individuals and teams of undergraduate and graduate students working under the guidance of a faculty advisor to address issues currently facing airports and the National Airspace System.
 The Competition offers open-ended, real-world issues in four broad challenge areas: Airport Operation and Maintenance; Runway Safety, Runway Incursions and Runway Excursions; Airport Environmental Interactions, and Airport Management and Planning.
 The challenges can be tackled by students from many STEM disciplines; business, computer science and psychology among others.

 Students win cash prizes and the university receives special recognition.
 First place will receive $3,000, second place will receive $2,000, and third place will receive $1,000.
 First place winners present their designs at a special ceremony at the National Academies of Sciences, Engineering and Medicine in Washington, DC and at a relevant national conference with travel expenses covered.

 Featured Photos and Videos

 Have a photo or video of/about your experience with the ISGC?
 Submit it here to have it featured on the site and our social media!

-Maggi Kraft, ISGC fellow, conducts research for her project, Estimating snowmelt in forested mountain watersheds with ground measurements, lidar remote sensing, and MODIS fSCA
+Maggi Kraft, former ISGC fellow, conducts research for her project, Estimating snowmelt in forested mountain watersheds with ground measurements, lidar remote sensing, and MODIS fSCA

 Learn more about the important research done by Maggi and her team at Boise State University in this article.